 Nightmares are common in children aged between 6 and 10 years old, but younger and older children also have them.
 Toddlers might have a nightmare about being lost or separated from their parents.

 The nightmares may be linked to something that happened during the day or a worry or fear your child has.

-Worries and fears can include starting pre-school, a death in the family or fear of monsters.
-Some might be linked to something that has happened to a child, like getting lost or a trip to a doctor.
+Worries and fears can include starting pre-school, a death in the family or a fear of monsters.
+Some might be linked to something that has happened to a child, such as getting lost or a trip to a doctor.

 Older children might have a nightmare after a scary film or story, or after something frightening that happened to them.

 Nightmares generally happen during the last few hours of sleep.
 When they wake, your child will usually tell you about the dream.
 They may think that the dream was real.